 Some argue mergers fuel innovation through scale.
 Sometimes they do.
 But consolidation can also narrow choice.
 Watch market concentration, follow antitrust rulings, and diversify your tech dependencies accordingly.

 When companies merge or acquire competitors, the most immediate effect is simple: fewer names on the field.
-In economic terms, this increases market concentration—a measure of how much control a small number of firms hold within an industry.
-For example, when two major cloud providers combine infrastructure assets, the total number of large-scale options shrinks overnight (think Highlander, but with server farms instead of swords).
+In economic terms, this increases market concentration, how much control a small number of firms hold within an industry.
+Take two major cloud providers combining infrastructure assets.
+The total number of large-scale options shrinks overnight.
+It’s like Highlander, except with server farms instead of swords.

-When companies merge, the first headline usually isn’t about innovation—it’s about layoffs.
-The so‑called “synergy effect” (cost savings created by combining operations) often means eliminating overlapping roles in HR, finance, and marketing.
-For example, after major tech mergers between 2015 and 2023, workforce reductions averaged 10–15% in overlapping departments (Harvard Business Review).
-In other words, efficiency for shareholders can mean disruption for employees.
+When companies merge, the first headline usually isn’t about innovation, it’s about layoffs.
+The “synergy effect” sounds nice.
+Cost savings from combining operations, right?
+But what that really means is cutting overlapping roles in HR, finance, marketing.
+Take the major tech mergers between 2015 and 2023.
+Workforce reductions in overlapping departments averaged 10-15% (Harvard Business Review).
+Efficiency for shareholders.
+Disruption for employees.
+That’s the trade-off nobody likes to say out loud.

 | Phase | Short-Term Impact | Long-Term Potential |